 The Resident Travel Award (RTA) provides financial support for residents from underrepresented populations to attend the ASCO Annual Meeting.
 This award allows physician residents interested in a career in oncology to travel to the ASCO Annual Meeting, where they will have the opportunity to meet oncologists and to learn more about career option in the field of oncology.

 The Resident Travel Award includes a $1,500 travel advance and complimentary ASCO Annual Meeting registration.
-The number of Resident Travel Awards in each funding cycle is not predetermined by the Conquer Cancer Foundation.
+The number of Resident Travel Awards in each funding cycle is not predetermined by Conquer Cancer.
 Awards are given based on individual merit and availability of funds.

 (Are you a medical student?
 Then learn more about our Medical Student Rotation for Underrepresented Populations!)

 Applicants must meet the following criteria to qualify for the Resident Travel Award: